 But imagine you did that normally.
 That’s Pavlok.
 Like, you look at somebody, like, who walks around slapping themselves for no reason and thinking this is a great way to train yourself not to do stuff.
-Like, they’re at the Krispy Kreme about to eat, [SLAP], and you see somebody doing the thing.
-This guy has got problems.
+Like, they’re at the Krispy Kreme about to eat, [SLAP], and you see somebody do this.
+You think this guy’s got problems.
 He needs to be going to the insane asylum.
 He’s got issues.
 He needs to see a therapist.

 We discussed this when we talked about the denial of death.
 That will also be in Lifestyle Mastery.

-Henry Chong: There’s this great line when he says, “Life is long enough if you know how to live it.”
+Henry Chong: Seneca is this great liner and he says, “Life is long enough if you know how to live it.”